The 14 best stops on Iceland’s Golden Circle

 Yes.
 There are a variety of ways to experience the Golden Circle and by far the most popular is to hire a car.

-Alternatively you can book onto a guided tour.
+Alternatively, you can book onto a guided tour.
 These usually depart from Reykjavík and operate as bus tours, but smaller and private tours are available too.
 If you want a really unique experience you can book a helicopter tour, which takes you around the main attractions, plus has the option to land on top of a glacier!

-On our trip in 2017 we took a tour with TUI.
+On our trip, we took a tour with TUI.
 While we usually like to hire a car and enjoy the freedom to explore ourselves, we were actually really grateful we’d taken the tour.
 The guide was so knowledgeable and informative and we learned a lot more about where we were and what we were seeing than if we had done it ourselves.
 If you’re going to drive the route yourself, we’d recommend you save this article to refer to later so you can learn about where you are as you go.

 POV: Driving through a frozen landscape.